 People can host and join rooms or chat like a digital café.
 Of course a perfect tool during a global pandemic.

 I call it the Netflix or Zoom effect.
-I expect Zoom to hit 300 million users in 2021.
+Zoom is expected to reach 300 million users in 2021.
 Show me the money!

 I’m sure brands and digital storytellers who strategize the use of Clubhouse are going in for big wins.

-For people building audiences it’s serving as a conference, for hipsters, it’s another conversation at the club, for knowledge seekers it’s a source of rooms and classrooms filled with massive information.
+For people building audiences, it serves as a conference; for hipsters, it’s another conversation at the club; and for knowledge seekers, it’s a source of rooms and classrooms filled with massive information.

-For speakers and artists, Clubhouse could be used for private or fan-only events.
+Clubhouse could be used for private or fan-only events for speakers and artists.

 Let your limitless mind and imagination do the work.